sankalp1999/twitter-circle/README.md

 if you really want to find them, you can try going to twitter.com/intent/user?user_id=user_id or try twitter.com/i/user/user_id. you need to be logged in for this.

-- @notfound_userid and Recieved:0 - These are not bugs.
-It looks like data from deleted accounts ceases to exist.